 “The Indian healthcare system has made huge strides in cost-effective preventive and therapeutic interventions to address most illnesses.
 Nevertheless, due to lack of sufficient transportation services, physical, economical and geographical constraints the disadvantaged population in rural and urban slum areas still face several challenges to accessing these facilities leading to delayed clinical interventions and poor health outcomes.

 Digital health technology and telemedicine have demonstrated a high potential for overcoming these obstacles and reaching out to the most vulnerable and disadvantaged groups.
 With the support of trained healthcare workers and coordinators, who will act as a point of connectivity for patients and specialist health services, a tremendous amount of pressure on tertiary healthcare can be reduced.”

-“Digisahayam is an assisted telemedicine program developed by the Public Health Foundation of India- Centre for Digital Health with the goal of improving healthcare quality and accessibility through trained professionals who assist urban underprivileged populations in accessing telemedicine platforms.
+“Digisahayam is an assisted telemedicine program developed by the BRIDGE Centre for Digital Health - Centre for Chronic Disease Control with the goal of improving healthcare quality and accessibility through trained professionals who assist urban underprivileged populations in accessing telemedicine platforms.

 We aim to provide quality healthcare to every remote patient by combining an interoperable and innovative platform that embeds electronic health records, an in-built clinical decision support system, and numerous state-of-the-art digital health technologies that provide a physician with comprehensive information about the patients' past and present illnesses.”

 Digisahayam is a joint-assisted telemedicine program by the BRIDGE Centre for Digital Health, Centre for Chronic Disease Control (CCDC), and the Public Health Foundation of India (PHFI).